fourieraudio/docs/manual/transform.client/home/plugin-instances.md

 Plugins report the amount of latency that they add to the chain.
 This value is updated when the chain starts and is used for [latency compensation](delay-compensation.md).

+## Connect Tempo
+Enables the Global Tap Tempo to pass to the selected plugin instance.
+By default, a plugin instance is not connected to the Tap Tempo.

 ## Live Cue
 If you make changes to a plugin, the plugin will be saved into the live cue, either automatically if auto-update is on, or when you click "update" if not.